FredericBr/SlicerGeodesic/README.md

 ## How to cite
 - Briend F. et al., GeodesicSlicer: a Slicer Toolbox for Targeting Brain Stimulation.
 Neuroinformatics. https://doi.org/10.1007/s12021-020-09457-9
 - Briend F. et al., A new toolbox to compare NIBS localization method: Application for auditory hallucinations in schizophrenia.
-Schizophrenia Research, submitted.
+Schizophrenia Research, https://doi.org/10.1016/j.schres.2020.09.001